2026 Rotating Car Seat Comparison & Ratings

 Pros: Callisto has a tall top harness height (18”), so kids will fit in the harness longer before outgrowing it by seated height.
 It features an anti-rebound base design, a belt-tensioner for secure installations, a chest clip with SensorSafe technology, a canopy with SPF50+ fabric, and all the fabrics are free of flame-retardant chemicals.
 It’s a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
 Callisto G 360 can be reclined on-the-fly in both rear-facing AND forward-facing positions, which is an impressive feat of engineering.

 Cons: It's very heavy, even by our standards.
 Once it’s installed, you will probably never want to move it.
 Callisto’s weight results in low LATCH weight limits for the child.
 Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower LATCH anchors in your vehicle.
-The belt-tensioning feature isn’t a true lockoff, so you still need to lock the seatbelt at the retractor.
+Callisto has a narrow beltpath under the belt-tensioner to route the seatbelt or LATCH strap.
+The tensioning feature is effective, but isn’t a true lockoff so you still need to lock the seatbelt at the retractor.

 Best For: The Cybex Callisto G 360 is an ultra-premium rotating car seat.
-If you love the idea of a seat that rotates AND reclines in both rear and forward orientations, and the hefty price tag isn’t an issue, then this seat deserves your consideration.
+If you love the idea of a seat that rotates AND reclines in both rear and forward orientations, and the hefty price tag isn’t a deterrent, then this seat deserves your consideration.
 Just be prepared for how heavy it is.

 Cybex recently introduced the Callisto G 360 Select, a pared-down version of the Callisto G 360 with a slightly lower price.
 It has the same rotation and installation features, but fashions are limited to gray and black, and it lacks the canopy, harness holders, and SensorSafe smart chest clip, which are all included on the original model.